RetroPie/RetroPie-Docs/docs/Validating,-Rebuilding,-and-Filtering-Arcade-ROMs.md

 # Validating and Rebuilding ROMs

-In order to verify or rebuild a set, you need its DAT file and a software tool to process the DAT.
+In order to verify or rebuild a set, you need its corresponding DAT file and a software tool to process the DAT.
 DATs describe the ROM contents including filenames, file sizes, and checksums to verify contents are not incorrect or corrupt.
 The wiki pages for [MAME](https://github.com/RetroPie/RetroPie-Setup/wiki/MAME), [FB Alpha](https://github.com/RetroPie/RetroPie-Setup/wiki/FinalBurn-Alpha), and [Neo Geo](https://github.com/RetroPie/RetroPie-Setup/wiki/Neo-Geo) include DATs and detailed information about the ROM sets needed for the various arcade emulators.

 Popular ROM verification tools include: